 11. What do I do if all the first-year seminars (89S series) are full?

 - Look for other seminars.
 Seminars numbered 80S or less than 199 should be fine.
 You might also find a seminar at the 200-399 level if you have experience in the area.
-Be sure the course number has an “S” after it (for example, English 184S), to be sure it is designated as a seminar.

 - Try using the Advanced Schedule Search tool in Duke Hub to look for open seminars.
 See Section 4.4 in the Registration section of the Blue Book.